Mikaela-D/Digital-Rain-Project/_posts/2025-03-08-digital-rain.md

 This project explores various modern C++ techniques:

 - Random number generation using `std::random_device` and `std::mt19937`.
-- Threading & performance optimizations using `std::this_thread::sleep_for`.
+- Threading & performance optimisations using `std::this_thread::sleep_for`.
-- Using ANSI escape codes for colored terminal output.
+- Using ANSI escape codes for coloured terminal output.

 ---